yohei-shimizu/homcloud_lammps_polymer/README.md

 See home folder.
 It is a jupyter format file, and persistent_vector_analysis.ipynb performs machine learning using persistent homology as a descriptor.
 Fingerprints_analysis.ipynb performs machine learning using fingerprints as descriptors for comparison.
+These ipynb file is large and may not be displayed on github, so clone it and check it.
 Persistent diagram graph is in pd_result folder.
 Persistent vector data as machine learning descriptor converted from persistent homology is in pd_vector folder.
 The graphs used in our paper are in the results folder.
+pd_calc.py calculates the persistent diagram and persistent vector from the coordinates of all atoms in the final step of each polymer calculated by Lammps.
+The Lammps coordinates file is not listed due to its huge size.
+Relative permittivity, which is the objective variable, is calculated with cellsize_dc_calculation.py.
+The dipole moment of each polymer calculated by Lammps is described in dc_polar.txt, and the cell size is described in cell_size.txt.

 ## Docker container
 If you are using Docker, you can build the environment by cloning this project and building a container.